-Before you can use the service, you must set up a network password by following the instructions at Creating or Changing Your Network Password.
+Before you can use the service, you must set up a network password by following the instructions at Change Network Password.

 You will not be able to log on to the remote access - VPN with your Hokies ID and password.
 You must use your network password.

 For the system requirements of Junos Pulse that 4Help supports, see Currently Supported Versions.
 For more information on the system requirements of Junos Pulse, see page three, under Table 3: Junos Pulse Desktop Client Qualified Platforms, of the following PDF: Junos Pulse Supported Platforms Guide.

 Important: To access Virginia Tech online resources that are not on the Blacksburg campus such as resources located on the Northern Virginia campus, set Junos Pulse to send all traffic over the remote access - VPN by using connection option number two (2).

 By default, once connected to the Remote Access - VPN, only interactions with Virginia Tech Web sites and services, such as Hokie SPA or WebOutlook, will be sent through the Remote Access - VPN.
 Internet activities that do not involve Virginia Tech Web sites and services, such as browsing CNN.com or streaming music from Pandora radio, will go through your regular Internet connection, not through the Remote Access - VPN.

 In specific scenarios, such as connecting to Virginia Tech Web sites and resources when outside of the country, you may be instructed: